Top Rated Employment Attorney in Minneapolis, Minnesota

 View Transcript

-but what it comes down to is being a
+lawyers, but what it comes down to is

-in the case and a lot of times it comes
+the opponent in the case.
+And a lot of

 for being a lawyer is a little bit